Valles Mines, Missouri, U S A

 The Paymaster's Office - 14116 Valles Mines School Road 63087

-For security, the Company drove hundreds of handcut nails into the face of the front door (see close up when you visit).
+For security, the Company drove hundreds of handcut nails into the face of the front door (see close-up when you visit).
+Didn't help much with Jesse James' gang (1882 poster below.
+Two Pistol Pete' Frazier, Superintendent of the Valle Mining Company in 1882, almost got him.

 Jesse James - The Legend

-At the end of a pay period miners came here to be paid out by the Paymaster after settling their outstanding debts with the Company for their housing, staples, and equipment such as pick axes and later dynamite during the era when Valles Mines was called "Boom Town".
+Every so often, miners came here to sell their lead ore to the Paymaster and settle their outstanding debts with the Company Store for their housing, staples, and equipment such as pick axes and blasting powder [historical note: After dynamite became commonly available after 1867, Valles Mines was called "Boom Town"].

 Today - The Drop Box